 Matter creates predictable, vendor-neutral telemetry and error reporting.
 That matters when something goes wrong:

-A real-world benefit: instead of an initial in-home visit to identify whether the issue is a faulty fan motor or a temporary temperature spike, a technician can see the fridge’s timeline remotely, replace only the needed part, and reduce your downtime.
-To improve reliability today, enable automatic, signed updates and opt in to diagnostic reporting (with privacy controls).
+A real-world benefit: instead of an initial in-home visit to identify whether the issue is a faulty fan motor or a temporary temperature spike, a technician can remotely review the fridge’s timeline, replace only the needed part, and reduce your downtime.
+To improve reliability today, enable automatic signed updates and opt in to diagnostic reporting with privacy controls.

 Lower total cost of ownership and stronger resale value